 Course is designed to introduce students to the structure of medical terms, including prefixes, suffixes, word roots, and medical abbreviations.
-Students will gain knowledge of medical vocabulary of words and disorders commonly seen in medical charts and frequently used in patient care.
+Students will gain knowledge of words and disorders commonly seen in medical charts and frequently used in patient care.
 Principles of Health Science Theory Recommended